So You Would Like to Breed Survey Your Dog?

+So You Would Like to Breed Survey Your Dog?

 OBJECTIVES: To promote and offer guidance for the uniform development of the German Shepherd Dog and to improve its inherent working abilities

-The Victorian Survey Panel at work: From left to right: Vince Tantaro, Alistair Henderson, Jenny Yuen, Fran Farley (retired 2017), Greg Green, James Rodger, Ian Urie.
-(Anita Pettenhofer not present)
+The Victorian Survey Panel: Vince Tantaro, Alistair Henderson, Jenny Yuen, Greg Green and Ian Urie.

 Surveyors have a strict set of criteria to meet prior to applying for and achieving Breed Surveyor status.
 This involves both breeding achievement and participation at State Club administration level.
 They must also have the support of their State Club and their fellow Surveyors via the National Breed Commission meeting.
 This ensures they have the experience and expertise required to appropriately survey the German Shepherd dog.